MicrosoftDocs/Virtualization-Documentation/tlfs.md

 Each hypercall in this document is described in two ways: a *wrapper interface* and a *native interface*.
-The wrapper interface is the recommended high-level (C-style) calling convention typically provided by a “wrapper library” that runs within the guest (for example, *winhv.sys* on Microsoft Windows^®^).
+The wrapper interface is the recommended high-level (C-style) calling convention typically provided by a “wrapper library" that runs within the guest (for example, *winhv.sys* on Microsoft Windows^®^).
 The native interface is the one actually provided by the hypervisor.